Welcome.

 Immortan Thiel, Flamen Thielis Johnson, Marc Nero Andreessen Technologus, Zuck Domitian Teengirlicus, Imperator Trumpis Vance, Augur Sam Gaius Marius Altman.

 The ground underneath the triumphal arch bursts into flames.
-The Technologist Meme Man turns around and throws himself into the flames.
+The Meme Man turns around and throws himself into the flames.

-So what do we do?
+So, what do we do?

 I used to imagine walking off across the salted distance.
 I thought maybe I’d find a new green place just beyond the horizon.
 But there isn’t one.
-Did you know if you’re in a black hole, you cannot ever move beyond its horizon?
-And that a black hole’s horizon contains the same information as its interior?

-So I think we should turn back and pay attention to these fuckers.
+The Meme Men control the information routes.
+They extract information from our shared existence and call it data.
+Because they own the routes and the algorithms and data sets, they think they already control of us.
+I think they’re wrong.
+I think we should turn back and pay attention to these fuckers.
 Use their infrastructure to release information about exactly what these people are doing and how.
 I think we should take our potential futures back.

 Mad Meg: Look.
 It’ll be a hard day.
 But I guarantee you that a 160 days’ ride that way…there’s nothing but salt.
 At least this way, you know, we might be able to…together…come across some kind of redemption